-Many healthy muffins struggle with texture, often ending up dry or dense in the center.
-I developed these Blueberry Cottage Cheese Muffins to solve that issue.
-By blending the cottage cheese into a smooth base, we create a fluffy texture that mimics a bakery–style treat while offering a high-protein boost.
-Using frozen blueberries ensures the fruit stays intact, keeping the interior moist and flavorful.
+Many healthy muffin recipes struggle with texture, often ending up dry, dense, or crumbling in your hands.
+I developed these High Protein Blueberry Cottage Cheese Muffins to solve that exact issue.
+By blending the dairy into a completely smooth base, we create a fluffy texture that mimics a traditional bakery-style treat while delivering a substantial macro upgrade.
+Using frozen fruit ensures the integrity of the bake, keeping the interior moist and providing bursts of juicy blueberries in every bite.
+This is the ultimate breakfast option for busy mornings, offering the natural sweetness and comfort of a classic muffin without the heavy calorie load.

-If you're looking for other muffin recipes from the archive, try these:
+If you're looking for other muffin hits from the archive, try my:

 The Blended Base Strategy